up-to-you/dev_notes/multithreading/lock-mechanics.md

 `// The markOop describes the header of an object.`
 Every class object or corresponding class instance contains object's header `share/oops/markOop.hpp (class markOopDesc)`.
-`// oopDesc is the top baseclass for objects classes.`
+`// oopDesc is the top baseclass for object classes.`
 The Java class object itself is described in `share/oops/oop.hpp (class oopDesc)` which consists of two `words`:
 *mark word* `markOop _mark` and